RebelToolbox/RebelDocumentation/development/cpp/custom_modules_in_cpp.rst

 one of the XML files and recompile the engine from now on.

 If you change your module's API, you can also re-extract the docs, they will contain the things that you previously added.
-Of course if you point it to your godot folder, make sure you don't lose work by extracting older docs from an older engine build on top of the newer ones.
+Of course if you point it to your Rebel Engine folder, make sure you don't lose work by extracting older docs from an older engine build on top of the newer ones.